ViniFBN/rt2_a1_5646764/docs/index.rst

 The documentation itself is about the codes designed for the final assignment on Research Track 1, adding comments and explanation about the nodes on the custom package :mod:`vinicius_assignment_2_rt1`.
+The codes are separated in further sections, which can be explored when clicking on the desired module.

 Modules
 =======